-The ZPU-4 anti-aircraft gun, introduced by the Soviet Union in 1949, was a major threat to U.S. helicopter pilots during the Vietnam War.
+The ZPU-4 anti-aircraft gun, introduced by the Soviet Union in 1949, was a significant threat to U.S. helicopter pilots during the Vietnam War.

 The ZPU-4 was widely used by Communist countries throughout the Cold War.
 The gun has also been used in combat by North Korea, Iraq and several Middle Eastern nations.
 A simple, robust design, it remains in service around the world.

-The weapon is composed of four 14.5mm machine guns which are air cooled and can fire up to 600 rounds per minute (150 rounds per barrel).
+The weapon comprises four 14.5mm machine guns, which are air-cooled and can fire up to 600 rounds per minute (150 rounds per barrel).
 The ZPU-4 was designed for daylight/clear weather defence against low flying aircraft and helicopters.

 Projectile: 59.56 grams (2.10 ounces)

 Range: maximum 7 kilometres (4.25 miles); effective to 2 kilometres (1.24 miles)